By TVR Staff

 New Orleans, Louisiana

-Would-be entomologists can get up close and personal with arthropods and other insects at the Audubon Insectarium in New Orleans.
+Would-be entomologists can get up close and personal with arthropods and other insects at the Audubon Butterfly Garden and Insectarium in New Orleans.
 This cool attraction has life-size interactive exhibits like a re-created entomologists’ field camp, and human-sized underground passageways modeled after places that bugs live.
 And since it’s Louisiana, there’s even an opportunity to eat Cajun-fried crickets.

 Backstage at the San Diego Zoo